afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 ---
-title: 'Front-end Testing: Who am I testing for?'
+title: 'Front-end Testing and a tale of three users'
-description: "You'll want to focus on these two users when testing the front end."
+description: "How should we think of UI components when testing them?"
 date: 2019-08-02
 categories: ''
-tags: ['Testing']
+tags: ['Testing', 'Javascript']
 slug: frontend-testing-code-consumers
 ---